What is evaluation?

 - integrated monitoring and evaluation systems

-It includes evaluations done by different groups, such as:
+When we talk about evaluation we include evaluations done by different groups, such as:

 - external evaluators